nuagenetworks/nuage-metroae-config/README.md

 ### Template Store Class

-The TemplateStore class is a repository for all of the templates loaded into the engine.
-It will be used by the Configuration class to apply template actions to a device via a Writer class.
+The `TemplateStore` class is a repository for all of the templates loaded into the engine.
+It will be used by the `Configuration` class to apply template actions to a device via a `DeviceWriterBase` class.

 from nuage_metroae_config.template import TemplateStore